david-bulte/angular-suspense/README.md

 ## Intro

-Showing content as soon as it arrives can be nice thing to pursue.
+Showing content as soon as it arrives can be a nice thing to pursue.
 However, when this results in a page full of spinners, skeleton loaders and what not, the user experience becomes less joyful.
 Somewhere there exists a balance between fast load times and jankless web pages, and with AngularSuspense, developers don't